About

 The Coaches

-Jeffrey Miller, has been fencing for over 20 years and has been both a nationally and internationally ranked fencer.
-Jeffrey competed internationally representing the United States.
-Jeffrey fenced epee for Penn State University where the team won the NCAA national championship in 2014.
-Coach Jeffrey is an A rated fencer as well as a nationally certified referee for both Épée and foil.
-Jeffrey coaches all of our classes from Intro through competitive and gives private lessons in both weapons.
-Coach Jeffrey holds a B.A. in Political Science from Penn State University and a J.D. from the University of Denver Sturm College of Law.
+Jeffrey Miller has been fencing for over 20 years.
+Jeffrey has fenced internationally representing the United State, been a nationally and internationally ranked fencer, and holds an A rating as well as national referee certification for both Epee and Foil.
+Jeffrey fenced Epee for Penn State University where the team won the NCAA national championship in 2014.
+He coaches all of our classes from Intro through Competitive and gives private lessons in both weapons.
+Coach Jeffrey is a practicing attorney in Colorado and Washington D.C with a B.A. in Political Science from Penn State University and a J.D. from the University of Denver Sturm College of Law.

-Jourdain Blyth has been fencing for 16 years.
-He started fencing at SDFA in 2006.
-He fenced for Northern Colorado Fencers while attending CU Boulder in 2010 and later worked as an assistant coach there from 2012-2015.
-Coach Jourdain moved back down to fence at SDFA in 2016 and began coaching there in 2019.
+Jourdain Blyth has been fencing for more than 15 years.
+He started fencing at SDFA in 2006, then later fenced for Northern Colorado Fencers while attending CU Boulder in 2010.
+From 2012 to 2015 he worked as their assistant coach.
+Jourdain moved back down to fence at SDFA in 2016 and began coaching there in 2019.
 He is an A rated Epee fencer, has competed nationally, and won the Colorado Cup in Men’s Epee 3 years consecutively.
 He holds a B.A. in History from the University of Colorado at Boulder.